digitalernachschub/staves/README.md

 # Staves
 Staves is a container image builder based on the _[Portage](https://wiki.gentoo.org/wiki/Portage)_ package manager for Gentoo Linux.
-Staves leverages Gentoo's infrastructure to build highly customized images optimized for image size, speed, and security.
+Staves leverages Gentoo's infrastructure to build highly customized application images optimized for image size, speed, and security.

 _Staves is in alpha status and is not recommended for production use_